Distributed Edge Coloring with Small Palettes and a Special Case of the Constructive Lov\'asz Local Lemma: Network Decomposition of Trees

+Let $\mathcal{A}'$ be the algorithm on the tree $T$ defined as follows.
+(1) Do $3d+1$ \rake{} operations; (2) repeat the following sequence $\log s$ times: perform one \compress{} and then $\ell - 1$ \rake{} operations.

 \begin{lemma} Algorithm $\mathcal{A}'$ removes all vertices in $T$. \end{lemma} \begin{proof} Let $S$ be any size-$s$ distance-$d$ dominating set of $T$.
-Root $T$ at an arbitrary vertex and let $\size(v)$ be the number of vertices in the subtree rooted at $v$ that belong to $S$.
+Root $T$ at an arbitrary vertex and let $\size(v)$ be the number of vertices in the subtree $T_v$ rooted at $v$ that belong to $S$.
 For any vertex $v \in V$, we prove by induction that (i) if $\size(v) \leq 1$, then $v$ is removed in Step~(1) of $\mathcal{A}'$, and (ii) if $1 < \size(v) \leq 2^i$, then $v$ is removed on or before the $i$th iteration of Step~(2) of $\mathcal{A}'$.

-For the case $\size(v) \leq 1$, the height of the subtree rooted at $v$ is at most $3d$, and so the entire subtree (including $v$) must be removed after $3d+1$ \rake{} operations.
+For the case $\size(v) \leq 1$, observe that the height of the subtree $T_v$ rooted at $v$ is at most $3d$.
+Suppose the height of $T_v$ is at least $3d+1$, then there is a path $P$ connecting $v$ and a leaf that has at least $3d+2$ vertices.
+We claim that for any distance-$d$ dominating set $S$ of $T$, we need to have $|S \cap T_v| \geq 2$.
+For each $u \in S \cap T_v$, $u$ can dominate at most $2d+1$ vertices in $P$, and so there must be at least one vertex $x$ in $P$ that is not dominated by $u$ and its distance to $v$ is at least $d$.
+To dominate $x$, we need another vertex in $S \cap T_v$, and so $|S \cap T_v| \geq 2$, contradicting the assumption $\size(v) \leq 1$.
+Therefore, the entire subtree $T_v$ (including $v$) must be removed after the initial $3d+1$ \rake{} operations.

 Consider the case $2^{i-1} < \size(v) \leq 2^i$.
 By the inductive hypothesis, all vertices $u$ with $\size(u) \leq 2^{i-1}$ have been removed before the $i$th iteration of Step~(2).
-With respect to the vertex $v$, define $V'$ to be the set of all vertices $u$ such that (i) $\size(u) > 2^{i-1}$, and (ii) $u$ is in the subtree rooted at $v$.
+With respect to the vertex $v$, define $V'$ to be the set of all vertices $u$ such that (i) $\size(u) > 2^{i-1}$, and (ii) $u$ is in the subtree $T_v$ rooted at $v$.
 The set $V'$ induces a path with one endpoint at $v$, since otherwise $\size(v) > 2 \cdot 2^{i-1}=2^i$.
 Let $C$ be a connected component induced by vertices in $V'$ that are not removed yet.
 If $|C| \geq \ell$, then all vertices in $C$ are removed after 1 \compress.
 Otherwise, all vertices in $C$ are removed after $\ell - 1$ \rake{} operations. \end{proof}